nepi-engine/nepi_setup/NEPI_DEV_PC_SETUP.md

     nepihelp

 ################################################################
 ### NEPI Remote PC Connections Tutorials

+**NOTE:** The following section only applies to PC connected Dev Systems.
+If you are running your NEPI Dev environment on a NEPI Device, you can skip this section.

 Setup and test your network or WiFi connected PC connection to your NEPI device following these instructions.